yomidevs/local-audio-yomichan/README.md

 ## Known Issues
 * NHK16 audio files are `.aac` files, but they are saved as `.mp3` files when the file is exported to Anki.
-    The audio will play normally on desktop, but will raise an error in the iPhone app.
+    The audio will play normally on desktop, but will raise an error in the iPhone app (AnkiMobile).
     This will be fixed once Yomichan updates their stable version with [this PR](https://github.com/FooSoft/yomichan/pull/2302).

 ## Usage Notes

-* The local audio server only works when Anki is open.
-Of course, it can be running minimized in the background.
+* As this is an Anki add-on, this will only run when Anki is open.
+    See [here](#running-without-anki) if you wish to run the server without Anki.

 * The sources can be rearranged to give priority to a different source.
     For example, if you want Forvo to have the highest priority, use